stereobooster/astro-digital-garden/src/content/docs/recipes/wikilinks.md

 ## Further improvements

 - support anchors in wikilinks (`[[page#anchor]]`, `[[page#anchor|alias]]`)
+  - do we need to url-encode anchors?
+  - do we need to slugify anchors?
 - check that anchors correspond to some header in target document
 - what about ambiguous links (`bdb.documentsSync({ slug: permalink }).length > 1`)?
 - image wikilinks (`![[some.jpg]]`)